chris-hld/System-Demo-GUI/README.md

 Clicking on button `connect` establishes TCP connection to localhost port 8080.

-Currently not working:
+To specify host and port use -tcp flag.
-`./SystemGui -tcp localhost 8080`
+`./SystemGui -tcp localhost 8060`
-Starts the GUI and connects to localhost port 8080 via TCP.
+Starts the GUI and connects to localhost port 8060 via TCP.